 - Supply chain: purchasing, research & development, distribution

-- Demand chain: marketing, sales, service
+- Demand chain: marketing, sales, customer service/success

 The Supply Chain

 The supply chain is responsible for turning raw materials (your software, software integrated from other companies, electricity, servers, and similar) into a complete software solution.
 This involves a purchasing department who buys raw materials, a research & development (engineering) department that builds the software and finally a distribution department that makes sure the software is available.